dictation-toolbox/natlink/documentation/index.rst

 Please go to the instructions for `Installing and configuring Natlink`_.

-You you can find an Overview of all aspects of the `Dictation Toolbox`_.
+And read more about all aspects of the `Dictation Toolbox`_.

 .. _Dragon: https://www.nuance.com/dragon/business-solutions/dragon-professional-individual.html
 .. _Installing and configuring Natlink: https://dictation-toolbox.github.io/natlink